riesinger/website/content/posts/new-habits-for-2020.md

 to do the following months:

 1. reading for at least 30 minutes each day
-2. showering for less than 5 minutes
+2. take cold showers
 3. no phone for the first hour after waking up
 4. waking up at 5:00 am
-6. go for a walk every day
+6. go for a run every day
 7. stretch after waking up

 The last habit I want to build during the next months is blogging more regularly.
 I have not put